near the Soho gay village, the West End and Theatreland

 Check into one of the individually-styled bedrooms and suites, sip a cocktail in the stylish bar and take dip in the fabulous 19-metre swimming pool.

 The Haymarket is in the heart of the theatre district and just a few minutes’ walk from the Soho gay bars.
-Trafalgar Square and Covent Garden as well as the shops in Regent and Oxford Street are all within walking distance.
+Trafalgar Square and Covent Garden and the shops on Regent and Oxford Street are all within walking distance.

 Why this hotel?
 Great location in Soho.
 Stunning rooms.
 Fabulous service.
 Free WiFi.

 There is a good chance that even the most regular visitor to London will not have heard of Hazlitt’s.
-Comprised of a number of interconnecting historic Georgian houses just off Soho Square, most of the hotel’s business is from personal recommendation.
+Comprised of interconnecting historic Georgian houses just off Soho Square, most of the hotel’s business is from personal recommendation.

 Hazlitt’s philosophy is to offer exceptional hospitality and a friendly, efficient service.
 If you need a few strings pulled to book a table or ticket to a show, they will try their best to get what you want.

 Why this hotel?
 Classic luxury.
-Great service.
-Fabulous Pall Mall location.
+Fabulous location.
+Near Soho gay village.
 Free WiFi.

 It is impossible not to be impressed by the fabulous Sofitel St James.
 This former bank building has English Heritage Grade II listed status and an enviable position on Pall Mall.